mediaexplorer74/factory-reset/README.md

 ## Progress / Status
 - I researched that Asperate-like leveleditor used.
-- Aslo, customized level editor used (see Src/editor folder, use index.html and Google Chrome browser for level editing) and "Level complete" bug for Demo level.
+- Aslo, customized level editor used (see Src/editor folder, use index.html and Google Chrome browser for level editing), and "Level complete" bug fixed for Demo level.
 - Added realtime "game content building" (monogame rendrering tasks) from .png to xnb, etc. :)